LookThink/bartender/readme.md

 The styles pipe (`gulp styles`) runs through a variety of tools to check and compile your SCSS files:

-1. Lint your SCSS based on LookThink's custom linter configuration
-2. Compile your SCSS files utilizing libsass
+1. Compile your SCSS files utilizing libsass
-3. Autoprefix the compiled CSS
+2. Autoprefix the compiled CSS
-4. Minify the compiled / prefixed CSS
+3. Minify the compiled / prefixed CSS

 ##### Scripts